 When you register your car at your local SGI issuer, SGI looks at many factors to determine your premium.
 Thankfully SGI’s philosophy regarding registration fees is all drivers should be treated equally, aside from their driving records.
 So, when determining rates for your basic registration, they don’t use your age, gender or where you live to determine the cost of your insurance.

 If you have an Auto Insurance Policy or Auto Pak, it’s different.
 Insurance policies use what is called ‘individualized rating.’
 Unlike your registration, your policy premium is determined by various other factors.
 One of these factors is the area where you live, which is pulled from the postal code on your driver’s licence.
 In that case, you may be charged higher premiums or have limited coverage options due to the potential for weather-related damage.
-Understanding what weather-related risks are not covered under your policy is essential to properly prepare for claims and losses.
+Understanding what weather-related risks are not covered under your policy is essential to prepare for claims and losses properly.

 Saskatchewan is known for its strong winds and hail storms.
 Wind storms can damage your vehicle by blowing debris onto roads, which can cause dents and scratches.
 Hail storms can cause more damage, as hailstones can break windows and dent your vehicle’s body.
 In both cases, the damage can be covered by your car insurance policy, but it’s essential to understand the limits of your coverage.